 The Best Oil for Deep Frying: Coconut Oil

-According to a research, 90% of coconut oil is composed of saturated fats due to which it doesn’t deteriorate even after 8 hours of continuous deep frying at 365°F (180°C).
+According to researches, 90% of coconut oil is composed of saturated fats due to which it doesn’t deteriorate even after 8 hours of continuous deep frying at 365°F (180°C).

-Another plus point of the coconut oil is that it has a number of health benefits.
+Another plus point of coconut oil is that it has a number of health benefits.

-Thanks to its medium-chain fatty acids (MCFA), the oil helps with digestion, because MCFA are digested more efficiently then the other forms of fatty acids.
+Thanks to its medium-chain fatty acids (MCFA), the oil helps with digestion, because MCFA is digested more efficiently than the other forms of fatty acids.

 Coconut oil is such a great oil to have at home!

 Other than the coconut oil, there are several other oils that can also be used for deep-frying.
 Here are a few examples.